overturetool/overturetool.github.io/_netmeetings/Net-Meeting-94.md

 ## Status of VDMTools Development

-SCSK and Sony are still negotiating about this.
+SCSK and Sony are still negotiating this.

 ##  Status of the Overture Components